-Prerequisite: PTAC 1302 or credit for/ concurrent
+Prerequisite: PTAC 1302 or ENER 1350

-enrollment in INMT 1305 or ENER

-1350

-Type: TECH

-PTAC 1454 Industrial Processes 4:3:2
+PTAC 1454 Industrial Processes

 The study of the common types of industrial processes.
-This course will examine some of the major types of process units in chemical and refining industries, and the generic procedures for startups, shutdowns, normal and abnormal operations for these units.
+This course will examine some of the major types of process units in chemical and refining industries; and the generic procedures for startups, shutdowns, normal and abnormal operations for these units.
 Processes covered will include polyethylene (loop, CSTR and fixed bed), hydrogen reforming, syn gas reforming, crude distillation, catalytic cracking (FCCU), olefin (specifically ethylene) production, hydrotreating/desulfurization (HT/HDS and CCR) mercaptin treating and sulfur recovery units.

-MUST be taken if not selected for CTEC 1480
+MUST be taken if not selected for CTEC 1380.